40 years ago, NPR had to apologize for airing 'Return of the Jedi' spoilers

 (SOUNDBITE OF JOHN WILLIAMS' "SUPERMAN: MAIN TITLE MARCH")

-DEGGANS: Forty years later, turns out Susan was right.
-We are still watching "Return Of The Jedi" and we're still loving it.
+SHAPIRO: Forty years later, of course, Susan was right.
+We are still watching "Return Of The Jedi" and still loving it.
 Transcript provided by NPR, Copyright NPR.